Green Infrastructure Federal Collaborative

 NOAA | Green Infrastructure and Coastal Restoration |

-Department of Defense Resilience Project Funding Guide
+Department of Defense Readiness Project Funding Guide

-In coordination with federal agencies of the Green Infrastructure Federal Collaborative, REPI created a guide that provides 27 funding programs for nature-based solutions to improve resilience in communities and military installations.
+In coordination with federal agencies of the Green Infrastructure Federal Collaborative, REPI created a guide that provides 27 funding programs for nature-based solutions to improve communities and military installations.
 It contains a calendar, descriptions, eligibility requirements, and application information for each funding program.
-It also aligns each program with climate hazard categories: Drought, Wildfire, Coastal Hazard, Riverine Flooding, and Land Degradation.
+It also aligns each program with hazard categories: Drought, Wildfire, Coastal Hazard, Riverine Flooding, and Land Degradation.

 Past Collaborative Webinars and Events